vncntprvst/whisker_pipeline/readme.md

   2. Add Python in Matlab: pyenv('Version',*executable*) -> specifies the full path to the Python executable (e.g., `C:\ProgramData\Anaconda3\python.exe`).
   3. Install opencv.
 Check that the `cv2` package can be imported in python.
 You may need to install via `pip install opencv-contrib-python`.

-* Python:
-Create a conda environment with the `environment.yml` file: `conda env create -f environment.yml`.
-The main script is wt_trace_measure.py.